-The “Variety Club” (as it was known in the past) was initially founded in 1927 by a group of 11 theatre owners and showmen in Pittsburgh, Pa. and was designed then as a social club that did charitable acts.
+The “Variety Club” (as it was once known) was initially founded in 1927 by a group of 11 theatre owners and showmen in Pittsburgh, Pennsylvania and was designed then as a social club that did charitable acts.

 In late-December 1928, the 11 men were playing cards backstage after a matinee performance at the Sheridan Square Theatre, when they heard whimpering from the auditorium.
 When they investigated, they discovered a one-month-old baby girl left in a seat to whom her mother had pinned a desperate note.